-In case of a counterclaim for infringement in response to a standalone action for revocation before the central division, both infringement and revocation will be heard in combination by the central division.
+both infringement and revocation will be heard in combination by the central division.

 The situation is more complex, however, if the patentee decides to file a separate and standalone claim for infringement before a local or regional division-the applicable provisions do not prevent the patentee from doing so (in other words, the standalone revocation claim does not lead to a lis alibi pendens argument).
-Technically, this situation would lead to a bifurcation scenario, with infringement heard before a local/regional division and revocation heard before the central division).
-However, such a bifurcation can be overcome if either both parties agree to have both claims heard before the central division or the defendant in the infringement proceedings files a (further) counterclaim for revocation also in the infringement proceedings.
-The local or regional division can then proceed to hear both claims in combination (see above).
-In its discretionary decision, the local or regional division shall consider how far the central division's revocation action is advanced.
-Until the local/regional division has decided whether to refer the revocation action to the central division pending before it.
-California in combination, the central division shall stay the revocation action pending before it.
+Technically, this situation would lead to a bifurcation scenario, with infringement heard before a local/regional division and revocation heard before the central division.
+However, such a bifurcation can be overcome if either both parties agree to have both claims heard before the central division158 or the defendant in the infringement proceedings files a (further) counterclaim for revocation also in the infringement proceedings.159 The local or regional division can then proceed to hear both claims in combination (see above).160 In its discretionary decision, the local or regional division shall consider how far the central division's revocation action is advanced.161 Until the local/regional division has decided whether to refer the revocation action to the central division162 or decide both claims in combination, the central division shall stay the revocation action pending before it.163